tonocp/HackerRank/README.md

 # HackerRank
-Repositorio donde guardo algunos de los ejercicios resueltos de la web https://www.hackerrank.com/ que me han servido para refrescar y repasar conceptos de Java, SQL, etc.
+save some of the solved exercises from the web https://www.hackerrank.com/ that have helped me to refresh and review concepts of Java, SQL, etc.